alan-if/alan-i18n/alan_es/README.md

 - [`CHANGELOG.md`][CHANGELOG.md]

-Lacking a native Spanish speaker who could take on maintenance of the Spanish library, [Tristano Ajmone] has began updating the new __Spanish Foundation Library__ to mirror the changes of the new __[English Foundation Library]__ as much as possible — the limit being the inability to handle text changes due to lack of confidence when it comes to writing in Spanish.
+The __Spanish Foundation Library__ is actively developed by [Tristano Ajmone] and [Ricardo Osio], who are currently working on a new approach to handle the Spanish grammar in the library at initialization time, which will simplify using the library.

-Our goals for the new __Foundation Library__ is to take advantage of the new ALAN&nbsp;3 features that were introduced since 2010, and strive to have all library translations mirror each other in terms of new features and design choices.
+Our goal for the new __Foundation Library__ is to take advantage of the new ALAN&nbsp;3 features that were introduced since 2010, and strive to have all library translations mirror each other in terms of new features and design choices.

-We'd really appreciate if a native Castilian speaker could join the project and help us out with the update work, by supervising changes to the output text of the library, creation of tests, proofreading, etc.

 The [`Foundation/COPYING`][COPYING] file with the [Artistic License 2.0] was added by us, since this is a derivative work of the __[Librería pALANte][pALANte]__, which was a derivative work __[ALAN Library v0.6.x]__.